diffblue/gitlab/ee/lib/remote_development/README.md

 end
 ```

-...and here is an example of the `ee/lib/remote_development/workspaces/update/updater.rb` class implementing the business logic in the "chain":
+...and here is an example of the `ee/lib/remote_development/workspaces/update/updater.rb` class implementing the business logic in the "chain".
+In this case, it contains the cohesive logic to update a workspace, and no other
+unrelated domain logic:

 ```ruby
 class Updater